-- Go to: Settings > General > Authentication.
+- Go to: Program Settings > General > Authentication.

 - Enter information for these fields:

 - Enter your login credentials to the test window.
 After your login attempt, the test will either succeed or fail and provide warning messages about your test login.
 If your test fails, run another test by going back to step 6 above.